intcyoacreator/intcyoacreator.github.io/README.md

   to the Viewer, it will still be in Edit Mode
     * Fixed fairly easily
     - [ ] Same thing happens with dividers
+- [ ] When typing a Page Name from Page settings, it expands until finally reaching the maximum width.
+It should be static at all times.

 ## Possible TODOs
 Will have to reconsider these later.